enkidevs/curriculum/linux/user-and-file-management/file-management/using-find-to-search-by-file-size.md

 ---
 ## Revision

-Find all the files (in the current folder) of at least 1GB in size :
+Find all the files (in the current directory) of at least 1GB in size :
 ```
 $ ??? ??? ??? f
          ??? ???